opf/openproject/frontend/doc/STYLING.md

 Styling the frontend
 ====================

 Frontend styling is coupled to the Living Styleguide.
-The guide implements the same CSS that the usual frontend does.
+The guide implements the same CSS that the application does.
 It takes the very same Sass files used in the Asset pipeline to build a second css file that is then used for diplaying the guide.

-All styles for OpenProject itself are found in `./app/assets/stylesheets`.
+All styles for OpenProject are found in `./app/assets/stylesheets`.
 The frontend folder contains no styling, besides rendered files and some styling for the styleguide itself.

 ## Building